Our Story ( in short)

 While things continued to roll in Cebu, we had totally lost sight of Guerrera in Camiguin.
 Not only was there just a skeleton of a home in the ground, we had no plans to occupy it.
 We tried to do both and attempted several ways to reorganize our Cebu operation so it could succeed without us being so involved.

 Some of these could have lasted for quite a long time, but we had always reached for something more than the middle.
 Whether someone was watching or if we were alone, whether there was any recognition or just silence, we had become the ultimate barometer for our product.
 And for the first time ever, we weren’t happy with what we were serving.

 It came once again to the point where we had to choose one or the other, and this time, we fully committed to Camiguin.
 It was there where we always felt less stressed, and could more fully indulge our creative impulses.
 We would leave behind Little Saigon Big Bangkok, and after 5 years, finally create Guerrera.
 That’s not to say it was an easy decision to shut down everything we’d worked so hard to build.
-Loyal customers were sad, confused, and apoplectic ( where the hell am I going to get real food now?!”)… and all we could say is that these pigs need some rest.
+Loyal customers were, to put it mildly, confused.
+And rightfully so.

-That’s why Chickens dominate the world.
-They wait until somebody else builds a simple and successful model and then they just copy it.
+And that’s why Chickens dominate the world.
+They do not create.
+They do not invest themselves.
+They let the pigs do that and when a model succeeds, they simply copy it.
 That’s also why the restaurant landscape is filled with homogeneous entities, none really much different than the next.

 Them’s fightin’ words